nmeri17/suphle-docs/src/docs/v1/testing/Achieving test automation through alternative means.md

 This conflict of interest occasionally presents itself as private methods, fixed values, dates (relative and semantic e.g today) or what have you.

 For the first case, employ the "guilty until proven innocent" approach.
-You can either examine what value the internal operation yields through a debugger, or cook up a fixture for it when required, and subject it to its own test.
+You can either examine what value the internal operation yields through a debugger, or cook up a fixture for it when required, and subject it to its own test (See [Waylaying at destination]()).
 One of those two methods can be potentially arduous but has the benefit of being automated

 ## Working with dates